Jay-study-nildana/CSharpForStudents/LoggingInDotNet/HelloWorldDotNetCore5point1WithLoggingDemo/readme.md

 Web API Controller project with simple logging in the controllers.

+Note : This project uses an InMemory Database.
+So, you wont find any migrations here.
+No point in using EF core and related commands or packages.

 # Some Notes

 1. Look at file - TodoItemsController.
 It has a ton of comments related to logging.